ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 Use an LPA now needs to support both Legacy LPAs from Sirius and Modernise LPAs from the Data Store.
 We need to reconcile the two and have a data format that can support both.

-## Decision
-The difference between legacy and Modernise data formats are as follows
+The difference between legacy and Modernise data formats are as follows:

 Top level Sections
 -------------------